 Willst du mich heiraten?

 So, now you know how to say I love you in German to a man (or woman).
-And in case you are wondering what the hearts in the picture above are, here’s the explanation:
+And in case you are wondering what the hearts in the picture at the top are, here’s the explanation:

 They are Lebkuchenherzen, so hearts made of gingerbread dough.
 Traditionally they were sold on German Christmas markets, especially in Bavaria in southern Germany.
 But they became so popular that they are now sold on any fun fair all over the country.
 And all year round.